Aravind Ramalingam

 Take Away

-1. Where you put the return statement is going to make a difference.
+returnstatement is going to make a difference. - Even though the